makrai/notes/kratzer88-stage-level-individual-level-pred.md

 closure.
 We have also s·een that Dtestng assumes that qutte general ly, VPs are mapped Into nuclear scopes.
 In a language l t k e English, obJ.ects always appear within VP (we may neglect topica11zation).
-We expect, then, that whenever a vari�ble i s introduced by an indefinite object in English, it w i l l be bound by existential closure (Heim's Novelty Condition prevents it from being bound by any other quantifier).
+We expect, then, that whenever a variable i s introduced by an indefinite object in English, it w i l l be bound by existential closure (Heim's Novelty Condition prevents it from being bound by any other quantifier).
 As lt consequence, ltll indefinite objects should be